vicky002/AlgoWiki/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/github.com/vicky002/AlgoWiki.svg?style=social)](https://twitter.com/intent/tweet?text=Wow Check AlgoWiki on @gitHub by @vikesh002 : https://github.com/vicky002/AlgoWiki &url=%5Bobject%20Object%5D)

-On the Internet, there is a lot of knowledge on different topics scarred over different sources.
-Most of the knowledge is either online on the web or with the people as human knowledge.
-I want to create this repository as a platform to bind this scarred piece of knowledge at one place!
+On the Internet, there is a vast ocean of knowledge on different and varied topics.
+Most of this knowledge is either available online on the web or resides with the people as human knowledge.
+I want to create this repository as a platform to bind these scattered pieces of knowledge, spread over various websites at one place!

 ## [Project Website](http://www.algowiki.in/)